evilmav/gruseloskop/README.md

 ## Capabilities

 Currently, selectable edge triggers are supported.
-After each trigger, the arduino will sample `A0` and `A1` channel at 8 bit, filling 800 sample buffer.
-The sample rate is chosen such that at least one screen of the GUI is filled at can currently achieve about 25kHz.
+After each trigger, the arduino will sample `A0` and `A1` channels with 8 bit, filling 800 sample buffer.
+The sample rate is chosen such that at least one screen of the GUI is filled, achieving a maximum of about 25kHz at sufficiently low time bases.
 Pin 9 can be used as a 5V rectangle wave generator output with selectable frequency.
-There are no vertical controls.

-Be careful with the **reference voltage**: to achieve a 5V input range the Vcc of the Board is used.
+Be careful with the voltages: to achieve a 5V input range the Vcc of the Board is used as the **reference voltage**.
 When connected to USB only, this is subject to an **USB supply tolerance of up to 10%!** When connected to an external supply, the on-board linear regulator will likely provide more reproducible results, so use it when possible.

 [arduino]: https://www.arduino.cc/en/software